indico/indico/docs/source/config/settings.rst

     Default: ``'5 per 15 minutes; 10 per day'``

+.. data:: SIGNUP_RATE_LIMIT

+    Applies a rate limit to sending verification emails in signup attempts.
+    When specifying multiple rate limits separated with a semicolon, they are checked in that specific order, which can allow for a short burst of attempts.

+    Rate limiting is applied by IP address and each verification email sent counts against the rate limit.

+    The default allows a burst of 5 attempts, and then only 2 attempts every hour for the next 24 hours.
+Setting the rate limit to ``None`` disables it.

+    Default: ``'2 per hour; 5 per day'``

 .. data:: EXTERNAL_REGISTRATION_URL

     The URL to an external page where people can register an account that